mengqianshasha/tiny-url/README.md

 Spring Boot + Spring Data Redis + Spring Data MySql + Spring Security + Spring Scheduler

 ## Implemented functionality
+- Created a web app under /app endpoint with below functionality
     - Register and login
     - Create new short url with random generated hash or customized short url
     - Manage my url history and able to delete
     - Redirect the short url to its original url
     - A scheduler to clean up expired entries daily and on read if it detects expiration, it will return error to user and delete the entry asynchrounously.
+- Created a restful api endpoint /api with below endpoint
+    - post /api/urls
+    - get /api/urls/{shortUrlHash}
+    - delete /api/urls/{shortUrlHash}
+    - get /api/urls
 ## To-do
 - Add the functionality of running realtime analytics for how many redirect occurs etc.
 ## Deployment